28/29 Oct 2019 in Sliema (Malta)

 Under Solvency II, the reserving risk becomes one of the mayor drivers for solvency capital requirement in property and casualty insurance and therefore an adequate assessment of loss reserves and the underlying risk is a crucial issue not only under risk management aspects but also under a supervisory point of view.

 This seminar on loss reserving will start with the basic aspects of actuarial loss reserving.
-Besides a broad introduction to traditional methods, it also deals with more recent ones and a discussion of certain problems occurring in actuarial practice, like inflation, scarce data, large claims, slow loss development, the use of market statistics, the need for simulation techniques, and last but not least, the task of calculating best estimates and ranges of future losses.
+Besides a broad introduction to traditional methods, it also deals with certain problems occurring in actuarial practice, like inflation, scarce data, large claims, slow loss development, the use of market statistics, the need for simulation techniques, and last but not least, the task of calculating best estimates and ranges of future losses.

 Organised by the EAA - European Actuarial Academy GmbH in cooperation with the Malta Actuarial Society.